arenaxr/arena-unity/README.md

 ## Debugging in VS Code
 1. Install the extension https://marketplace.visualstudio.com/items?itemName=Unity.unity-debug.
-1. Add a `.vscode/launch.json` inside your local copy of this repo with at least:
+1. Add a `.vscode/launch.json` file inside your local copy of this repo with at least:
     ``` json
     {
         "version": "0.2.0",